PRESIDENT BUYS ONE BITCOIN PER DAY

 What is the outcome of the legalization of bitcoin in El Salvador?

-A year later, the newspapers rushed to answer the fateful question that everyone was asking: “Was the adoption of bitcoin as “beneficial” as the president had promised”?
+A year later, newspapers rushed to answer the fateful question on everyone's lips: "Has bitcoin adoption been as 'beneficial' as the president promised?"

 However, is it really reasonable to carry out an assessment of a policy after only one year of implementation?
 Is this not a conclusion that can only be hasty and incomplete?

-This is clearly not the case for certain “experts” who have published articles with radical responses to El Salvador's record.
-In the general press (especially but also in the so-called “crypto” press), the titles are evocative.
-We talk about “chaos”, “fiasco” and total failure.
+This is clearly not the case for some "experts" who have published articles with radical answers on El Salvador's record.
+In the general press (especially but also in the so-called "crypto" press), the titles are evocative.
+We speak of "chaos", "fiasco" and total failure.

 Judge by yourself: